 Hepatitis B Virus/HIV Coinfection

-1. Hepatitis B virus (HBV) infection, unless they are known to have HBV/HIV coinfection or serologic documentation of HBV immunity, and
+- Hepatitis B virus (HBV) infection, unless they are already known to have HBV/HIV coinfection or have serologic documentation of HBV immunity, and

-- All pregnant women living with HIV who screen negative for HBV (i.e., HBV surface antigen negative, HBV core antibody negative, and HBV surface antibody negative) should receive the HBV vaccine series (AII).
+- All pregnant women with HIV who screen negative for HBV infection (i.e., HBV surface antigen negative, HBV core antibody negative, and HBV surface antibody negative) or who lack HBV immunity (i.e., HBV surface antibody negative) should receive the HBV vaccine series (AII).

 - Women with chronic HBV infection who have not already received the hepatitis A virus (HAV) vaccine series should be screened for immunity to HAV.
 If they screen negative for HAV immunoglobulin G antibody, they should receive the HAV vaccine series (AIII).

-- All pregnant and postpartum women with HBV/HIV coinfection should receive antiretroviral therapy (ART).
-Antepartum ART in pregnant women with HBV/HIV coinfection should include tenofovir disoproxil fumarate (TDF) plus lamivudine or emtricitabine (AI).
-If a woman with HBV/HIV coinfection becomes pregnant while virally suppressed on an antiretroviral (ARV) regimen that includes tenofovir alafenamide (TAF) plus lamivudine or emtricitabine, she can be offered the choice of continuing that ART regimen or switching TAF to TDF in her ART regimen (BIII).
+- All pregnant and postpartum women with HBV/HIV coinfection should receive antiretroviral therapy (ART) that includes tenofovir disoproxil fumarate (TDF) plus lamivudine or emtricitabine (AI).
+If a woman with HBV/HIV coinfection becomes pregnant while virally suppressed on an antiretroviral regimen that includes tenofovir alafenamide (TAF), she can be offered the choice of continuing TAF or switching from TAF to TDF (BIII).

-- Pregnant women with HBV/HIV coinfection who are receiving ARV drugs should be counseled about signs and symptoms of liver toxicity, and liver transaminases should be assessed 1 month following initiation of ART and at least every 3 months thereafter during pregnancy (BIII).
+- Pregnant women with HBV/HIV coinfection who are receiving ART should be counseled about signs and symptoms of liver toxicity, and liver transaminases should be assessed 1 month after initiating ART and at least every 3 months thereafter during pregnancy (BIII).

-- Women with chronic HBV should be counseled on the importance of continuing anti-HBV medications indefinitely, both during and after pregnancy.
-If ARV drugs that include anti-HBV activity are discontinued in women with HBV/HIV coinfection, frequent monitoring of liver function tests for potential exacerbation of HBV infection is recommended, with prompt re-initiation of treatment for HBV when a flare is suspected (BIII).
+- During and after pregnancy, women with chronic HBV should be counseled on the importance of continuing anti-HBV medications indefinitely.
+If ART that includes medications with anti-HBV activity is discontinued in women with HBV/HIV coinfection, frequent monitoring of liver function tests for potential exacerbation of HBV infection is recommended, with prompt re-initiation of treatment for HBV when a flare is suspected (BIII).